The backcountry environment has changed dramatically in the last 10 years.

 "There are actually three reasons why I consciously decided to take up backcountry skiing.
 The second reason, following my meeting with Yoshizawa, is that I love mountains and powder snow, and I'm the type of person who likes to go out before others and ski hard, so it's also a hobby of mine (laughs).
 I thought it would be fun for me, and that it would be great

-The third reason is the nature of Kagura.
-The weather in Kagura is usually bad until the end of February.
-We get a lot of snow, but there are very few customers during the peak season.
-If anything, we are a ski resort that starts its season in December and spring from March onwards, so we thought a lot about how to attract customers in January and February.
+The third reason is definitely the nature of Kagura.
+The weather in Kagura is generally bad until around the end of February.
+We get a lot of snow, but the number of customers during the peak season was overwhelmingly low.
+It was more of a ski resort that opened in December and continued into spring from March onwards, so we thought about how to attract customers in January and February.

-As a result, we thought that since there is a lot of powder and the snow conditions are good at that time, we could keep the grounds open and allow people to ski in the powder at the top as well.
-It was just a random idea, but that's how it all started."
+As a result, we thought, since there was a lot of powder and the snow conditions were good at that time, why not keep Goroma open and let people ski the powder higher up as well?
+It was kind of a spur-of-the-moment idea, but that's how it all started."

 When talking about Kagura's backcountry, one thing that always comes up is "Goroma."
 Goroma is the No. 5 Romance Lift that takes you to the top of the slope at 1,845 meters above sea level, heading towards the summit of Kagura-ga-mine at 2,020 meters above sea level